 Any guests that shouldn’t have (or no longer need) access to their team can be deleted in the same interface in Teams.

 You’ll probably need to follow up with various owners to make sure they’ve actually reviewed membership.

 Then, you still have to log any changes they make for audit and compliance purposes.
 After all of that is finally said and done, you’ll be just about ready to start on the next review; for ongoing security, you need to review guest access regularly.

 Aside from requiring quite a bit of manual work, this option is problematic because you can only see external users that were added as members to that team (i.e. granted guest access).
 If a user shared a file directly with someone outside the organization, they won’t be listed as a guest.

-Option #2: Review sharing links for each team's SharePoint site
+Option #2: Manually review external sharing links for each team’s SharePoint site

 To make sure you catch all external sharing links, including those shared with external users who aren’t team guests, it’s possible to generate a report on file and folder sharing in each team’s associated SharePoint site.

-Report on file and folder sharing in each SharePoint site
+Report on externally shared files and folders for each SharePoint site

 Running a file and folder sharing report on a given SharePoint site can help you understand how sharing is being used within the associated team.